-Professor of Law B.S., University of Florida J.D., University of Georgia Ph.D., University of Cambridge Professor Hickey has practiced law with two Washington D.C. law firms for over a dozen years in the areas of international law, law of the sea, energy and natural resources law, and administrative law before federal appellate courts and federal agencies including the Federal Energy Regulatory Commission.
-He has also been involved in antitrust litigation in the federal courts involving electric utilities.
-From 1973 to 1977, he attended the University of Cambridge (Jesus College) where he received a Ph.D. in public international law.
+Professor of Law B.S., University of Florida J.D., University of Georgia Ph.D., University of Cambridge (Jesus College) Professor Hickey has practiced with two Washington, D.C. law firms in the areas of international law, law of the sea, federal energy and natural resources law, and administrative law.
+He has practiced before federal appellate courts and federal agencies, including the Federal Energy Regulatory Commission, and he has been involved in antitrust litigation in the federal trial courts.
+Professor Hickey has earned a Ph.D. in public international law from Cambridge University (Jesus College).
 His doctoral dissertation concerned customary international law and marine pollution of the high seas.
-While at Cambridge, he taught a general course in international law.
-Professor Hickey served as a Visiting Fellow at the Research Centre for International Law at the University of Cambridge during the summers of 1985 and 1987.
-Professor Hickey has published regularly in the fields of international law and energy and natural resources law.
-He is co-author of the book Energy Law & Policy (1989), which has been adopted for use by over a dozen law schools.
-His article, "Mississippi Power & Light Company: A Departure Point for Extension of the "Bright Line" Between Federal and State Regulatory Jurisdiction over Public Utilities", was reprinted in an anthology of the best law review articles on public utilities law in 1989 and his recent law review article on diplomatic immunity was cited by the U.S. State Department in a report to Congress.
-In 1990 Professor Hickey participated in the founding conference of IIAREP in L'Vov, Ukraine.
-IIAREP is a regional environmental organization comprised of representatives from the USSR and Eastern Europe.
-Professor Hickey was elected a member of the governing Council.
-Presently, Professor Hickey is Co-Director of an interdisciplinary conference on United States and Soviet perspectives on federation to be held at the law school in 1992.
+While at Cambridge, he taught a general course in public international law.
+Professor Hickey was a Visiting Fellow at the Research Centre for International Law at Cambridge University during the summers of 1985 and 1987.
+In the Spring of 1993, he was Visiting Scholar at the Law Faculty of the University of New South Wales, Australia.
+Professor Hickey has published regularly in the fields of international law, federalism, and energy and natural resources law.
+He is co-editor of the book, The Environment: Global Problems, Local Solutions to be published by Praeger in 1993 and he is co-author of the casebook, Energy Law & Policy.
+Currently, Professor Hickey is working on a book titled, Energy and the Environment in the Global Economy.
+His article, "Mississippi Power & Light Company: A Departure Point for Extension of the 'Bright Line' Between Federal and State Regulatory Jurisdiction over Public Utilities," was reprinted in an anthology of the best law review articles on public utilities law and his law review article on diplomatic immunity was cited by the U.S. State Department in a report to Congress.
+In April 1992, Professor Hickey co-directed a three-day federalism conference, "Government Structures in the U.S.A. and the Former U.S.S.R."
+Professor Hickey presented a paper at the Conference titled "The Federal-State Tensions in the Regulation of Electric Utilities in the U.S.A."
+He co-chaired the conference, "Ukraine: The New Business Partner" held in Kiev, Ukraine, June 8-10, 1993.
+He is a regular contributor to The Year in Review, the annual summary of developments, published by the ABA Section of Natural Resources, Energy, and Environmental Law.
+Professor Hickey is a foreign member of the Ukrainian Academy of Ecological Sciences and sits on the Council of the International Institute-Association on Regional Ecological Problems (IIAREP) which is based in L'viv, Ukraine.
+IIAREP is a regional environmental organization comprised of representatives from the former USSR and Eastern Europe.
+He is also a coordinating member of the Soviet-American New Economic Law Working Group, a member of the Soviet-American Budget Process Working Group and the Soviet American Banking Law Working Group.
+He is a member of the ABA Special Committee on International Energy Law and the International Law Working Group of the American Society of International Law.
+Professor Hickey also has been a Special Assistant to the National Petroleum Council (Water Availability Task Group) and a member of the Environment Peer Program Committee of the Long Island Lighting Company.
+Bernard E. Jacob Professor of Law B.A., St. John's College J.D., University of California at Berkeley M.A., New School for Social Research Ph.D., New School for Social Research Professor Jacob is a former Law Clerk to Mr. Justice William O. Douglas, Supreme Court of the United States.
+His career, since